325 Van Vleck Hall

 In Fall 2016 I am teaching Math 741, the first semester of graduate algebra.

-In May 2017 I am organizing a conference on Braids at ICMS in Edinburgh.
+In May 2017 I am organizing a conference on Braids in Algebra, Geometry, and Topology at ICMS in Edinburgh.

 I gave an AMS-MAA Invited Address at the 2015 Joint Meetings in San Antonio about combinatorial designs and lottery schemes.